chayafer/Articles/README.md

 There are two folders

 Backend -
-<br>.net project
+<br>The .Net project
           <br>
-          the script to init the DB
+          The script to init the DB
           <br>
           .jon file with the data
 <br>
 <br>
-Frontend -<br>  angular project
+Frontend -<br>  Angular project